 Water and Electricity

-We must create all the power that we use when not connected to shore power at a Marina. (see the Tab "Systems Aboard") Be careful and turn computers, lights and fans off when they aren't needed.
+We are a village and must create all the power that is used aboard.
+Well, except for the few times we're at a Marina. (see the Tab "Systems Aboard") Be careful and turn computers, lights and fans off when they aren't needed.

 The stove, oven and BBQ grill all work on tanks of propane.